Michael Chiesa

-Michael Keith Chiesa (/ˌkiˈɛsə/; born December 7, 1987) is an American professional mixed martial artist, and sports analyst who currently competes in the welterweight division in the Ultimate Fighting Championship (UFC).
-A professional mixed martial artist since 2008, Chiesa was the winner of FX's inaugural The Ultimate Fighter: Live.
-As of March 7, 2023, he is #13 in the UFC welterweight rankings.
+Michael Keith Chiesa (/ˌkiˈɛsə/; born December 7, 1987) is an American professional mixed martial artist and sports analyst who currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2008, Chiesa was the winner of FX's inaugural The Ultimate Fighter: Live.

 Background

-Chiesa was born in Aurora, Colorado but moved to Spokane County, Washington in his early years, growing up in Otis Orchards-East Farms with two older sisters.
+Chiesa was born in Aurora, Colorado, but moved to Spokane County, Washington, in his early years, growing up in Otis Orchards-East Farms with two older sisters.
 Having mostly just skateboarded until the age of 11, Chiesa started wrestling.
 Mere days before his sixteenth birthday, Chiesa moved out to live with his dad and stepmom in order to get away from his mentally and physically abusive biological mother.
-Chiesa wrestled at Shadle Park High School from where he graduated before attending Spokane Falls Community College for three days before dropping out in pursuit of a career in mixed martial arts.
+Chiesa wrestled for and graduated from Shadle Park High School, then attended Spokane Falls Community College for three days before dropping out in pursuit of a career in mixed martial arts.

 Mixed martial arts career

 Early career

 Chiesa began his professional mixed martial arts career in 2008.
 He fought for several regional promotions in the Pacific Northwest, going undefeated in his first seven fights, before gaining an opportunity to appear on The Ultimate Fighter: Live reality show.